urostripunovic/hono-htmx-webcomponents/README.md

     - [ ] Try and lazy load a AlpineJS component
 - [x] Implement load and idle from Astro's client directives
     - As of now if bundle.js is mounted on to the page and all of the imported files in client.ts will be loaded into the browser.
 Using something like Astro's load, idle, visible and media directives I can instead load in the javascript whenever necessary and not cache as much javascript in the browser.
 It would've also been cool if I could create a specific naming convention so that I retain the web components names but only add those attribues but at that point I would be DRY.
 Loot into this + it feels like I'm recreating [Astro](https://github.com/withastro/astro/tree/cf993bc263b58502096f00d383266cd179f331af/packages/astro/src/runtime/client).
+    - Working with islands in this way won't allow for children to be passed inside the web components unless, I change the Islands file to allow for it.
 - [ ] Deploy the application
     - Prod prep done with script tags

 ### If I have time and energy!
+- [ ] Create code snippets for my wc creations
-- [ ] SonikJS, Honos version of what I want to do but with jsx and island solutions like Astro I think.
+- [ ] SonikJS, Honos version of what I want to do with routing but with jsx and island solutions like Astro I think.
     - [x] Whiteboard dev has an example uploaded to [youtube](https://www.youtube.com/watch?v=Ptqaqls2SYo)
-- [ ] Create some pull requests for [SquirrellyJS](https://squirrelly.js.org/)?.
+    - [ ] There is a [npm package](https://www.npmjs.com/package/express-file-routing) middleware I might have to create my own middleware
+- [ ] See if I can contribute to [SquirrellyJS](https://squirrelly.js.org/) in someway.
 - [ ] Create intellisense and auto complete for SquirrellyJS?